Dark1NF1N17Y/DiscordOsint/README.md

 # DiscordOsint
-Discord Project That Made By Nodejs
+Discord Project That Made In Nodejs

 - DiscordUserInfo.js -> Get Discord User Info From A Bot Without Being In The Same Server